Most Probable Dynamics of the Single-Species with Allee Effect under Jump-diffusion Noise: Dynamical analysis of the stochastic system

 \section{Dynamical analysis of the stochastic system}

-In this section, we discuss the behavior of the solution of the system presented in Eq. (\ref{401}).
-Firstly, we recall the definition of the Onsager–Machlup function for the stochastic differential equation driven by jump noise.
+In this section, we discuss the behavior of the solution of the stochastic system (\ref{401}).
+Firstly, we recall the definition of the Onsager-Machlup function for the stochastic differential equation driven by jump noise.
 This helps to measure OM induced by the jump process.
-Secondly, we examine the corresponding most probable paths. {Finally, we put the numerical experiment findings using finite difference method \cite{Gao}}.
-Hence, the numerical solution of the stochastic model provides useful information for understanding the dynamical behavior of the system.
+Secondly, we examine the corresponding most probable paths. {Finally, we present the numerical experiment findings using finite difference method \cite{Gao}}.
+Hence, the numerical solution of the stochastic model provides useful information for understanding the dynamical behavior of the system (\ref{401}).